shubam3/CCI_TESTBED_DOCS_PUBLIC/source/getting_started/user_access.rst

 2. Use your provided OpenStack credentials to access the OpenStack dashboard.
 3. Navigate through the dashboard to launch your experiment environment.

-For further step-by-step guidance, please refer to the dedicated sections in our documentation.
+For detailed instructions on creating and managing OpenStack instances, please refer to our :doc:`OpenStack Instance Launch Guide <openstack>`.

 .. note:: For the best experience with the CCI xG Testbed portal, we recommend
           using modern web browsers such as Google Chrome, Mozilla Firefox, or